Post Holiday Reset

 Checking Temperatures First

 Temperature should always be the first thing you review.
 Winter heating systems can cause warm daytime temperatures and cooler nights, creating swings that are easy to miss.
-If the warm side of the enclosure isn’t consistent, digestion can slow and feeding responses may drop.
-Many keepers rely on steady heat sources like under-tank heaters or ceramic heat emitters from the supplies section to maintain reliable warmth through overnight temperature drops.
+If the warm side of the enclosure isn’t consistent, digestion can slow and feeding responses will likely drop.
+Reptiles are very resilient and can handle fluctuations but it is important to know what the threshold for your species is and to remain as consistent as possible.

 Revisiting Lighting Schedules